pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/03_related_work/papers/Ha_Eck_2017.md

 ## Data representation

 Sketches are represented as a sequence of pen stroke actions.
 Each sketch consists of a list of "points".
-Each point is then represented by a vector of 5 elements: $(\Delta x, \Delta y, p_1, p_2, p_3)$.
+Each point is then represented by a 5-dimensional feature vector: $(\Delta x, \Delta y, p_1, p_2, p_3)$.
 The parameters $p_1$ to $p_3$ are a binary one-hot encoding of three possible states of the "pen".

 1. $\Delta$ x -- the offset distance in the x direction
 2. $\Delta$ y -- the offset distance in the y direction